tquic-group/tquic-website/docs/further_readings/comparison.md

 Most implementations have extensive unit tests, whereas NGINX-QUIC, as mentioned earlier, lacks them and only a limited number of integration tests for QUIC can be found in a [separate repository](https://hg.nginx.org/nginx-tests/file/tip).

 TQUIC and QUICHE-CF are written in a memory-safe language, making them immune to Buffer Overflow vulnerability and other memory-related bugs.
 In contrast, LSQUIC, a C-based library that was open-sourced in 2017, has been consistently [identifying and resolving memory-related bugs](https://github.com/litespeedtech/lsquic/blob/master/CHANGELOG) throughout the years.
+Similarly, the NGINX QUIC stack has encountered several [memory-related security vulnerabilities](https://nginx.org/en/security_advisories.html).
 This is very common for implementations written in C or C++.

 ## Usability and observability